 Most of our tutors have a Master’s Degree or PhD in their field of study, and all have experience as an educator.
 We are proud of our team of Everest Tutors and the wide ranging experience and expertise they use to help our students achieve new heights.

 Wayne holds a B.S. in Systems Engineering from the University of Pennsylvania, an M.S. in Operations Research (applied mathematics) from Case Western Reserve University, and an MBA from the University of Maryland.
 He spent 20 years traveling the world analyzing, developing, and managing high-technology companies.
-Now that he has "settled down," he devotes his full time as a tutor for Everest and has been with us for over eight years.
+Now that he has "settled down," he devotes his full time as a tutor for Everest and has been with us for nearly a decade.

 Sarah holds a PhD in English Literature from the City University of New York, as well as Master's degrees in both History and English from Temple University.
 Sarah has been teaching English and History at the college level since 1990, the year she graduated from Cornell with Honors in Comparative Literature.
 Although Sarah has held administrative positions, her true joy is in the classroom, where she utilizes her wit and her broad range of knowledge to help her students succeed.